🔒 All uploads are secure and confidential.

 • FEM and FEA analysis: A numerical method for solving structural problems.
 FEA uses mathematical models to simulate the steel's behavior under different load scenarios, providing an accurate analysis of the steel's load-bearing capacity and stability

-• It is also important to carry out physical testing of the steel to verify the calculations and ensure that the steel is suitable for the purpose for which it will be used.
+- It is also important to perform physical testing of the steel to verify the calculations and ensure that the steel is fit for purpose

-Analysis is a branch of solid mechanics that uses simplified models of solids such as beams, rods, and shells for engineering decision making.
-There are ideas from applied mechanics, materials science and applied mathematics that are used to calculate structural deformations, internal forces, stresses, support reactions, velocity, accelerations and stability.
+Analysis is a branch of solid mechanics that uses simplified models of solids such as beams, rods, and shells for engineering decision-making.
+Ideas from applied mechanics, materials science and applied mathematics are used to calculate structural deformations, internal forces, stresses, support reactions, velocity, accelerations and stability.

-The results of the analysis are used to verify a structure's suitability for consumption.
-Structural analysis is thus a central part of the structural design of structures.
+The results of the analysis are used to verify a structure's suitability for use.
+Structural analysis is thus a key part of structural design of structures.